-Herbert Brün invented the term anticommunication as a premise for designing a new and honest language, since:
+Herbert Brün invented the term anticommunication as a premise for designing a new and more honest language, since insistence on

 Anticommunication feeds on newness and retards decay of living systems, since anticommunication ultimately insists on composition and peace as a need.

 Cybernetics, a transdiciplinary approach for exploring variety, in a variety of systems I look(s) -- What one sees.
 Including, dynamic relations and circularities, structures, processes, constraints and possibilities.

-Third cybernetics is in the doing of including oneself in one's descriptions intentionally.
-(H.B.)
+Hence, third cybernetics is in the doing when including oneself in one's descriptions intentionally.

 Why a third cybernetics?
 (Kenny)

-Epistomology study of how we oome to know and how one's knowing is buiilt on one's history or herstory of knowing.
+Epistemology, the study of how we know and come to know what we know.
+How one's knowing is constructed through on one's history or herstory of knowing.
 For observing systems are historically dependent.
 (HvF)

 One cannot come back to the question when is knowledge too often, and the answer knowledge is what one knows, -- Gertrude Stein

-Different epistemologies, thus, entail different postures or relational attitudes that determine different domains of validity for human actions. -- Humberto Maturana
+Different epistemologies entail different postures or relational attitudes that determine different domains of validity for human actions. -- Humberto Maturana

 To take seriously that everything said -- everything said -- is said by an observer (an epistemology) to another observer (again an epistemology), is to revolutionize human experience.
 It is to hear every assertion not as 'fact' or 'truth' but as an invitation to orient in a particular manner, and no more. -- Rodney Donaldson

-cyberneitcs of cyberentics and responibility for one actions -- regardless of the constraints one finds oneself emmersed in.
+Cyberneitcs of cyberentics, responibility for one actions, regardless of the constraints one finds oneself emmersed in.
 Always doing what one wants.
 (Richards 2014 ASC)

 Premise: an art of being is doing what one wants, and in order to do what one wants one must know what one desires.